ironmansoftware/universal-modules/Notifications/Universal.Notifications/README.md

 # Universal.Notifications

 A collection of functions for sending notifications in PowerShell Universal.
+This module requires PowerShell Universal v4.

 ## Send-PSUFailedJobEmail